Skip to main content

 Note: time extensions are only visible on teacher accounts, so students in your class will not know if anyone has an extension; only you will.

-To a view a student's account, you can click the eye πŸ‘οΈ icon next to the cog.
+To impersonate student's account, you can click the eye πŸ‘οΈ icon next to the cog.
 This will let you impersonate that student and view their account.
+Don't forget to sign out.

 To remove a student from your class roster, click on the trash can πŸ—‘οΈ icon.